 With the rise of digital marketing and content creation, it has been found that 49% of consumers depend on their recommendations when considering and purchasing products or services.
 In fact, the famed flop Fyre Festival managed to sell 5,000 tickets to their non-existent luxury party and gain millions of dollars all because of an all-too-good influencer campaign.

 Influencer marketing can be a complicated field.
-Finding the right influencer for your brand will need you to understand the different types of influencers, find the one whose brand and personality aligns, coming up with a package, negotiating levels of control, and then providing them with the materials and information they need to create the content.
+Finding the right influencer for your brand will need you to understand the different types of influencers, find the one whose brand and personality align, come up with a package, negotiate levels of control, and then provide them with the materials and information they need to create the content.
 You’ll also need to track their performance to measure the effectiveness of their efforts.